Live Animal Markets Must Be Permanently Banned To Prevent Another Pandemic

 - Our Work, Wildlife Trade, Humane Society International, retrieved March 26, 2020

-To: Chinese President Xi Jinping, National People’s Congress (NPC):
+To: the President of China and the National People’s Congress (NPC):

 Please permanently close all wet markets, as they pose a serious threat to humans with the potential to spread deadly viruses.
 This worldwide pandemic proves that it is time to ban all wildlife trade.